-Spaldwick is home to several groups, and they all welcome new members!
+Spaldwick is home to several groups, and they all welcome new members.
 They provide a great way to meet new people and foster the great community spirit that exists within the village.
+We have a youth group.
+The Social Group organises the annual Spaldwick Fete and the Santa sleigh run.
 Beyond Spaldwick, there are several popular clubs and groups that people living in the village belong to.

 Spaldwick Social Group

 The Spaldwick Social Events Group (or Social Group for short) exists to initiate and organise social events to enhance the social life of the whole village community.
 The Social Group organises the annual Spaldwick Fete (in July) and Santa travelling round the village on his sleigh (in December) as well as many other events (including Burns Night celebrations, Valentines Balls, a Bollywood Barndance and an Hawaiian Ho-Down).
 For more information, view our dedicated Spaldwick Social Group page.